muff1nman/ClassNotes/Econ/EconAndTech.md

 When there is a lot of labor, and little capital, additional capital helps

-saved capital is used to purchase more capital
+Saved capital is used to purchase more capital

-when additional capital does not help the economy becomes steady without growth
+When additional capital does not help the economy becomes steady without growth

-the model cannot explain technical change or growth thereof
+The model cannot explain technical change or growth thereof

-production function
+Production function
 - output on the left hand side, on the right hand side you have the function on inputs

-capital accumulation equation
+Capital accumulation equation
 - accumulate capital and depreciation

 Solow-Swan equations